jdthorpe/kicad-module-parser/README.md

 ## CLI Usage

-When installed globally (`npm i -g kicad-module-parser`), npm installs the `k2j` command line tool, which converts your kicad files to json like so:
+When installed globally (`npm i -g kicad-to-json`), npm installs the `k2j` command line tool, which converts your kicad files to json like so:

 ```sh